artistry and self-expression

 Model Performance Videos

-Explore all pieces available for the Piano Adventures Exams with the Model Performance Videos!
-Their use is two-fold.
-First, they present the Piano Adventures library to the teacher who may not have access to all the books.
-Peruse the many choices in a relaxed setting.
-Consider sharing the videos with students to help with Exam preparation.
-Second, they “model” the piece for students and parents demonstrating tempo, dynamics, and good technique.
+Model Performance Videos allow you to explore all pieces available for the Piano Adventures Exams.
+First, they present the Piano Adventures Library to the teacher who may not have access to all the books.
+Enjoy perusing the many choices in a relaxed setting.
+Second, consider sharing videos with students for performance support—to observe tempo, dynamics, and fine technique.

-At the opening, Trophy jumps into a music keyhole and the Video unfolds.
-How much musical insight can a student glean by watching and listening!
-And then, playing the piece, with teacher coaching, brings out their own “model performance.”
+Solo Video Recordings have a fun-filled start!
+Trophy jumps into a music keyhole and the Video unfolds.
+How much musical insight can a student glean by watching and listening.
+And then, with teacher coaching, playing the piece brings out their own “model performance.”

 Scheduling